kaiAsmOne/buildrunner/scripts/ansible-custom-runners/README.md

-This Script will install all required software for a working  Ansible Environment to Execute Ansible Scripts in Azure.
+This Script will install all required software for a working  Ansible Environment to Execute Ansible Scripts in Azure , GCP and On Prem.

 The script will authenticate with azure cli using service principle name.